 Joe Eisaguirre

 My research generally involves developing and applying Bayesian hierarchical models and other quantitative methods to better understand the ecology and inform management of wildlife, in close collaboration with other Department of Interior agencies and state and local partners.
-This includes spatiotemporal models of population growth and spread, movement models, resource and habitat selection models, and integrated data models.
-Currently, my primary interests relate to advancing spatiotemporal models to better understand the mechanisms governing the growth and spread of populations, as well as forecast changes in distribution and abundance, and developing new movement modeling tools to directly incorporate individual animal movement data into population models.
+This includes spatiotemporal models of population growth and spread, movement models, resource selection and space use models, and integrated data models.
+Currently, my primary interests relate to advancing spatiotemporal models to better understand the mechanisms governing the growth and spread of populations, as well as forecast changes in distribution and abundance, developing new movement modeling tools to directly incorporate individual animal movement data into population models, and expanding wildlife populations in Alaska.

 Spatiotemporal models for wildlife populations - Mechanistic spatiotemporal population models explicitly account for how things like movement and habitat selection affect local and global population processes.
 They can also provide more precise inference than descriptive or phenomenological techniques, especially when forecasting ecological processes is of interest.
-My work continues to improve mechanistic spatiotemporal models for understanding wildlife population and movement ecology.
-I’m particularly interested in accounting for effects of humans (e.g., harvest) in spatiotemporal population processes, as well as combining data streams to better estimate process parameters.
+My work continues to improve mechanistic spatiotemporal models for understanding wildlife population ecology and movement ecology.
+I’m particularly interested in accounting for effects of humans (e.g., harvest) in spatiotemporal population processes, combining data streams to better estimate process parameters, and forecasting future spread of populations in Alaska.

-Mechanistic movement models for informing demographic parameters - The rapidly growing field of movement ecology, in part fueled by rapidly advancing animal telemetry technologies, has led to the development of numerous modeling tools for inferring things like behavioral changes and habitat selection.
-However, my interests lie in adapting existing tools and developing new ones to identify key life history events from movement data and scale inference to inform parameters in population models, such as reproductive success and cause-specific mortality.
+Movement ecology and population dynamics - The rapidly growing field of movement ecology, in part fueled by rapidly advancing animal telemetry technologies, has led to the development of numerous modeling tools for inferring things like behavioral changes and habitat selection.
+However, my interests lie in adapting existing tools and developing new ones to identify key life history events from movement data and scale inference to inform parameters in population models, such as reproductive success, survival, and cause-specific mortality.

 Below are other science projects associated with this project.